bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 Data and compute management:	Cloud-based data storage and compute resources that professional data scientists can use to run data experiment code at scale.

 Pipelines: Data scientists, software engineers, and IT operations professionals can define pipelines to orchestrate model training, deployment, and management tasks.

+### Anomaly detection

+a machine learning based technique that analyzes data over time and identifies unusual changes.

+### Anomaly detection in Microsoft Azure

+In Microsoft Azure, the Anomaly Detector service provides an application programming interface (API) that developers can use to create anomaly detection solutions.